Brand Survey: 10 Questions To Ask Your Customers

 Another reason to ask people what your brand means to them is that it gives you insight into the emotions people associate with your brand.
-If your brand is perceived to be funny, clever, or hip, then you can make it a point to include some humour in your advertising materials or even your website.
+If your brand is perceived as funny, clever, or hip, then you can make it a point to include humour in your advertising materials or your website.
 Or, if your brand is perceived to be serious, you can aim to create a feeling of comfort and trust in your online experience.

 So often, we assume that people are aware of our brand when they might not be.
 We don’t always know how consumers perceive us, so it’s crucial to understand who our customers are, what they think of us, and their brand experience.
 To do this, we have to ask them.
 This is the most powerful tool marketers can use to improve customer retention, build relationships, and increase profits.

 The next step is to take the knowledge gained from all your research and apply it to the specific problems you’ve identified with your current product or service.

 Ask your potential customers what they perceive your brand lacks, and use that knowledge to help you better understand what you can do better.
 The idea is to understand better what you’re trying to sell.

 Once you have that information, you can determine the best approach for getting it across.

 While we all know we need to ask our customers what we’re doing wrong, asking customers for feedback is not as easy as it sounds.

 Here are three common reasons people don’t like to give feedback to brands:

 - They think it’s too obvious.
 “I’m sure they already know what I think of them!”

 - They’re afraid it will be interpreted negatively, so they’ll feel attacked.